 St John’s has a reputation for being a big musical College, and there are opportunities to get involved in music whatever your taste.

 Our College Choir is one of the best collegiate choirs in the world, with an audience of millions following its concerts, tours and broadcasts.
-Classical musicians may want to get involved with the Music Society, which runs the College orchestra and arranges recitals and concerts.
-We also have our own record label, “St John’s Cambridge”, which provides an outlet for music by the choir, as well as exciting new talent from the student community.
+We have our own record label, “St John’s Cambridge”, which provides an outlet for music by the choir, as well as exciting new talent from the student community.